Laim/TrueAchievementsScraper/README.md

+---
+###### Project Notice

+This entire project will likely be rewritten in the near future, the code is a mess (it works) at the moment and it's not nice to look at or use.

+---

 TrueAchievementsScraper (TAS)
 ======
 TAS is a simple script that allows you to scrape the Xbox Achievements website TrueAchievements.
 This script is not affiliated with TA or Rich Stone in any form.